NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

 In addition to the prerequisites listed above, you will need to install the following prerequisites in your build environment:

+FIXME: Check that the static curl version is used that we built in the pre-reqs.
+FIXME: Get rid of the pybind & python pieces
+FIXME: Update teh devdeps files to adjust to the change in the prereqs install.
+FIXME: Check whether we need openssl for using MPI - if we do, include it?

 - Python header files: The header files need to match the version of your Python installation, and can usually be installed via package manager for your distribution.